 Return to the main gate

-Creating Your Own Clan, Coven or Alike
+Creating Your Own Clan, Coven,

 Gathering Together

 Before you begin to think about establishing your own gathering, you should understand what a craft group is.
-For that, please refer to Covens, Groves, Clans and Alike
+There are two articles I strongly recommend reading first.

 Do You Have What It Takes